orochi1972/scripts/README.md

-# mine
+# created by yiyi
-use only for testing purpose
+personal purpose